-Melissa Duff Brown is the Director of Joseph Center® Business Development and the Illinois SBDC, ITC and PTAC, and Dean of the Small Business Program at the Joseph Business School.
+Melissa Duff Brown is the Director of Business Development and Corporate Initiatives at the Joseph Center® and related entities.
+She also oversees the Illinois SBDC, ITC and PTAC at the Joseph Center® and is the Dean of the Small Business Program at the Joseph Business School.
 She is the current President of the Illinois Entrepreneurship and Small Business Growth Association, a member of America’s SBDC Professional Development Committee that is responsible for the annual training conferences for the over 1,000 Small Business Development Centers across the country.

 Melissa also holds a degree in Digital Media Production, is a Six Sigma Green Belt, an Adobe Certified Education Trainer, and a Certified Business Development Advisor.
 She is GrowthWheel Elite User.
 She is in the top 40 of over 2,000 advisors in 29 countries certified to use GrowthWheel, a tool to help small and medium businesses focus and take action to grow their businesses, and she is a graduate of the Living Word School of Ministry.

 Melissa began her career in accounting as a small business accountant in a CPA firm and held positions in the banking, construction, and electronics industries.
 Melissa also served in the public sector in local government as a legislative aide and chief of staff.
 She is an award-winning Director of Sales & Marketing with over twenty years in the hospitality industry with a proven ability to manage multi-functional teams and multi-million dollar budgets.